rodrigueg/rodrigueg.github.io/content/background.md

 <span style='text-align: justify;'>

-To validate his degree, Rodrigue did a 6-months internship in a data-driven marketing SME.
-He was assigned to a Deep Learning project.
-More specifically, Rodrigue had to create a Deep Learning based Object detection model to detect residential pools from satellite images.
-During the internship, Rodrigue had to process over 200M images (~2TB of data).
-With his optimized algorithms, he went from 5 years of expected processing to 2 months of processing, which was congratulated from the entire R&D staff.
+To complete his Master’s degree, Rodrigue completed a six-month internship at a small-to-medium enterprise (SME) specializing in data-driven marketing.
+He was assigned to a Deep Learning project, where he developed an object detection method based on Deep Learning techniques to identify residential swimming pools from satellite imagery.

+During his internship, Rodrigue analyzed more than 200 million images (approximately 2 TB of data).
+Thanks to his optimized algorithm, he successfully processed the entire dataset in two months instead of the initially estimated five years, earning praise from the company’s Research and Development team.

-<u>His work environment</u>: Python (Tensorflow, PyTorch, sklearn, seaborn, plotly, ...), Jupyter notebook framework, QGIS.\
+<u>Work environment</u>: Python (TensorFlow, PyTorch, scikit-learn, seaborn, Plotly, ...), Jupyter Notebook framework, QGIS.
-<u>Link to the company</u>: <a href="https://www.idaia.group/" target="_blank">IDAIA Group</a>
+<u>Company website</u>: <a href="https://www.idaia.group/" target="_blank">IDAIA Group</a>

 </span>